 Gosh this article is just so weird!
 However I shall carry on regardless because we all obviously want to know.

+What does frog poop look like, why is it so big?
 Well frogs have huge appetites and they also have animal instinct.
 When a meal is provided to them they will generally eat all of it in one go out of fear.